blegas78/autoSplitters/readme-HZD.md

 ### Dev variant

-This LR now introduces efforts that were talked about blegas's episode of the WTDW Podcast:
- - This LR checks if the RESTART FROM SAVE option in the pause menu is *highlighted* and *unavailiable*
+> This LR now introduces efforts for testing that were talked about blegas's episode of the WTDW Podcast: This LR checks if the RESTART FROM SAVE option in the pause menu is *highlighted* and *unavailiable* (currently, using this is against the speedrun.com/hzd rules)

  - Scan Region settings
    - Set X to 0